dpakGit/DevOps_Traning/Docker/Practice.md

 If you don't specify a subnet, Docker will automatically assign one from its default pool.

-[04-May-25 8:54 PM] Maverick: I just typed the wrong question it shouls have been "so when i ran the following command "docker network create mynet" why is it that the following subnet value is assigned to the network ""Subnet": "172.18.0.0/16"" almost the same range and same subnet mask.
+Q: I just typed the wrong question it shouls have been "so when i ran the following command "docker network create mynet" why is it that the following subnet value is assigned to the network ""Subnet": "172.18.0.0/16"" almost the same range and same subnet mask.
 Who assigns this and how"

-[04-May-25 8:55 PM] Meta AI: Docker Network Creation When you ran docker network create mynet, Docker automatically assigned the subnet 172.18.0.0/16 to the network.
+Sol: Docker Network Creation
+When you ran docker network create mynet, Docker automatically assigned the subnet 172.18.0.0/16 to the network.

-Docker's Subnet Assignment Logic
+**Docker's Subnet Assignment Logic**
 Docker uses the following logic to assign subnets:

 1. Default bridge network: 172.17.0.0/16 is reserved for the default bridge network.